Amazon Echo Buds review: The best earbuds for Alexa fans

 Is there a better alternative?

 The Echo Buds hit the sweet spot when it comes to price, quality, and features, but 2020 has seen a tidal wave of new competitors emerge.

-You can get cheaper earbuds that sound just as good, but lack the Echo Buds’ hands-free convenience and ANR — the $99 1More Stylish come to mind.
+But these earbuds lack the Echo Buds’ convenient hands-free Alexa access and ANR — the $99 1More Stylish come to mind.
 The $150 Samsung Galaxy Buds+ may be the closest competitor in terms of price and features, though they lack noise-canceling functionality.

 You can also spend a good bit more and get better audio, better battery life, and true ANC.
 Sony’s $230 WF-1000XM3. come to mind.